mossgreen/mossgreen.github.io/_posts/2019-01-03-Use-Mockito-with-Spring.md

 ## Why Mockito

-Unit tests are to test behaviours with initialing the real objects or load the real dependencies.
+Unit tests are to test behaviours with initialling the real objects or load the real dependencies.
 Mocks and stubs are fake Java classes that replace these external dependencies.
-Stubs have hard coded logic.
+Stubs have hardcoded logic.
 Mockito is the most popular Mocking framework for unit tests written in Java.

 Common targets for mocking are:

 - Database connections,
 - Web services,
-- Classes that are slow ,
+- Slow classes,
 - Classes with side effects, and
-- Classes with non-deterministic behavior.
+- Classes with non-deterministic behaviour.

 ## How to mock a behaviour